LucasMendesl/beerus/README.md

     # Skip cleanup for images with these labels
     ignoreLabels:
       - "beerus.service.critical"
+    # Force remove repository images that have more that one tag
+    forceRemovalOnConflict: false

   containers:
     # Maximum restart count for containers with "always" policy